patrickpr/trapdirector/docs/01-install.md

 Edit the launch options of snmptrapd
 ------------------------
 snmptrapd should be launched with options `-Lsd -n -t -Oen`.
 The additional options are required for trapdirector to receive traps in the correct format.
-Following are examples for enabling these options on various systems:
+Here are examples for enabling these options on various systems:

 On RHEL6 based distros, `/etc/sysconfig/snmptrapd` should contain:
 ```